 - DUI school, and more

 The penalties that an individual will get will depend on the nature and severity of the alleged offense, as well as whether you have experienced legal representation.
-If you get arrested for drinking underage, disorderly intoxication, get a DUI or marijuana citations, or traffic citations, you could be subjected to very serious consequences such as the ones listed above.
+If you get arrested for drinking underage, disorderly intoxication, get a DUI or marijuana citation, or traffic citations, you could be subjected to very serious consequences such as the ones listed above.

 What You Should Do if You Get Arrested on Spring Break in Florida